We want this to be an open and welcoming space and to encourage an atmosphere of inclusivity and respect for others.

 You won’t have to attend a General Meeting or meetings with the person you’re complaining about if you don’t want to.

-For further information, download our guide to the process for dealing with disputes and allegations.
+You can read how we deal with disputes and allegations on the noticeboard to the left of the bar or download our guide to the process for dealing with disputes and allegations.